xforce/eve-echoes-tools/README.md

 # Initialize (download) the submodules, if you want to install the other repos manually (because you want
 # to install it from a fork, ignore it and look into the section for installing forks
+# The section can be found in the INSTALLATION.md file
 git submodule update --init --recursive

 # Enter the neox-toolx/scripts folder